micheleriva/personal-website/posts/2020-07-08-the-frustration-of-self-taught-developer.markdown

 During my professional career I've leaded a team of CS degreed developer and they didn't even know that I don't have any degree. \

 Guys, now you know.

+Some consultancy companies just want developers with a CS degree just to tell their customers: "Hey, I'm putting a team of 10 Software Engineers with a CS degree for your project".
+That happens a lot, but again, especially in web development that doesn't really make a difference.

+CS degree should be something useful for you as a person/professional, not for the company. \
+As a developer, you can always achieve the same results of a graduate engineer.
+Maybe it will be harder (and yes, for me it is way harder some times), but you can do it.

 ## Impostor syndrome and burnout